godotengine/godot-docs/classes/class_os.rst

 :ref:`int<class_int>` **create_process** **(** :ref:`String<class_String>` path, :ref:`PackedStringArray<class_PackedStringArray>` arguments, :ref:`bool<class_bool>` open_console=false **)**

 Creates a new process that runs independently of Godot.
-It will not terminate if Godot terminates.
+It will not terminate when Godot terminates.
 The path specified in ``path`` must exist and be executable file or macOS .app bundle.
 Platform path resolution will be used.
 The ``arguments`` are used in the given order and separated by a space.

 On Windows, if ``open_console`` is ``true`` and the process is a console app, a new terminal window will be opened.
-This is ignored on other platforms.

-If the process creation succeeds, the method will return the new process ID, which you can use to monitor the process (and potentially terminate it with :ref:`kill<class_OS_method_kill>`).
-If the process creation fails, the method will return ``-1``.
+If the process is successfully created, this method returns its process ID, which you can use to monitor the process (and potentially terminate it with :ref:`kill<class_OS_method_kill>`).
+Otherwise this method returns ``-1``.

 For example, running another instance of the project: